mfulz/shellbuddy/README.md

         Select entries by search string
   -shell string
         Specify the desired shell ("bash" or "zsh").
 Normally this will be detected automatically.
+  -stdin
+        Write directly to the shell's input buffer via ioctl -stdinpre string
+        Add this text to the input buffer before the output
 ```

 ## shellbuddy in action